 Effective management of data can lead to increased profits, and Unified Grocers is only one company using data mining methods to drive a higher bottom line.
 For example, in 2004, Linda M. Dillman, Wal-Mart’s chief information officer, told her staff to analyze sales data before Hurricane Frances hit the U.S., according to The New York Times.
 This data was collected from checkouts across the nation and then analyzed according to regional demand for certain things.
 Data analysts found that, of all things, strawberry Pop-Tarts were among the food items most purchased before a tropical storm.
 As a result, the company pushed more of that particular product to its coastal stores and ended up selling most of it.

-According to the RFgen paper titled "8 Signs You Need an Automated Data Collection Solution," when businesses experience the kind of growth that data mining can provide, it's an opportune time to rethink how their warehouses and retailers work.
+According to RFgen consultants, when businesses experience the kind of growth that data mining can provide, it’s an opportune time to rethink how their warehouses and retailers work.
 Companies can redesign workflows and invest in technology and infrastructure.
-An example of this kind of reevaluation would be to incorporate automated data collection into business processes - after all, if a company is using big data analysis to increase profits, its warehouses are going to need to accommodate for that growth.
+An example of this kind of reevaluation would be to incorporate automated data collection into business processes – after all if a company is using big data analysis to increase profits, its warehouses are going to need to accommodate that growth.
 Streamlined data collection processes are one part of that big picture.